01 First, create a trust policy for the new IAM role. Make a new policy document called ec2-role-trust-policy.json and paste the following:

 --policy-arn arn:aws:iam::aws:policy/AmazonEC2FullAccess

-05 Now create a new IAM Instance Profile.
-An instance profile is basically a container for the IAM role that is attached to the EC2 instance during the launch process.
+05 Now you can create the required instance profile.
+An instance profile is basically a container for the IAM role that is attached to the Amazon EC2 instance during the launch process.
 Run create-instance-profile command (OSX/Linux/UNIX) to create the new instance profile:

 aws iam create-instance-profile